Do you know someone in extension with expertise in enology or

 students.
 ASEV connects the dots in all aspects of my work and

 ASEV is a membership-based organization.
-The operations and success of ASEV depend on the many members that volunteer for board, committee, and other service roles, representing the wine and grape industry and academic institutions.
+The operations and success of ASEV depend on the many members who volunteer for board, committee, and other service roles, representing the wine and grape industry and academic institutions.

 We recommend using the navigation menu or the following links to browse for information on our Board of Directors and committees.
 These resources will help introduce you to a range of professional volunteer opportunities to consider.
 If you are interested in volunteering, please complete the volunteer form and let us know how you want to become involved in ASEV.